Layout components

 UI Systems

 UI systems often utilize reusable layout components to maintain consistency across different pages.
-For example, a card layout can be employed for product listings on e-commerce sites, ensuring uniformity while allowing for quick adjustments to visual styles.
+For example, a Card Layout can be employed for product listings on e-commerce sites, ensuring uniformity while allowing for quick adjustments to visual styles.

 Real Examples of Layout Components